djbird2046/gitbook-plugin-element-display-none/README.md

 # GitBook Plugin

-Hide the element that you don't want to see.
+Set the element style "display:none" that you don't want to see.

 ## Usage

 ```
 {
     "plugins": [
-        "hide-element"
+        "element-display-none"
     ],
     "pluginsConfig": {
-        "hide-element": {
+        "element-display-none": {
             "elements": [".gitbook-link"]
         }
     }